National Geographic photos, works of art to be sold at auction

-NEW YORK Historic and contemporary photographs and works of art from the archives of the National Geographic Society are expected to fetch more than $3 million (1.8 million pounds) when they are sold for the first time at auction in December, Christie's said on Monday.
+NEW YORK Oct 22 Historic and contemporary photographs and works of art from the archives of the National Geographic Society are expected to fetch more than $3 million when they are sold for the first time at auction in December, Christie's said on Monday.

 Newell Convers Wyeth's painting of two pirates, "The Duel on the Beach," is expected to be one of the top-grossing works with a pre-sale estimate of $800,000 to $1.2 million, while Steve McCurry's haunting photograph "Afghan Girl" could go under the hammer for as much as $50,000.